Enchanting Velika Planina, Slovenia: Hiking to the Herdsmen Settlement on the Big Plateau

 Terme Snovik Eco Resort

-If you’d rather stay overnight in the valley down below Velika Planina near Kamnik, the thermal spa and eco resort of Terme Snovik is a great choice.
+If you’d rather stay overnight in the valley down below Velika Planina near Kamnik, the thermal spa and eco resort of Terme Snovik is a great choice — one of the best spa getaways in Slovenia.
 The natural beauty of the Tuhinjska Valley surrounds this resort from its beautiful evergreen forests on one side to the Kamnik-Savinja Alps on the other.
 The resort proudly lays claim to being the “highest lying thermal spa in Slovenia” and are committed to preserving the environment and coexistence with nature, a concept that’s dear to our hearts.
 In 2008 they received the international designation Ecolabel (Eco Label) and numerous awards for environmentally friendly behavior at home and abroad.

 We were excited to be staying here after having spent the day hiking around the big plateau.
 Ohe of the first things you see as you drive up the hill to the resort is the giant indoor pool shining aqua blue like a glistening jewel.
 We could hardly wait to jump in, since our bodies was aching as much as our feet!